malloydata/malloy-py/README.md

 ## How do I get it?

-Binary installers for the latest released version are available at the Python Package Index (PyPI).
-(Currently only available through the test respository)
+Binary installers for the latest released version are available at the [Python Package Index](https://pypi.org/project/malloy/) (PyPI).

 ```sh
 python3 -m pip install malloy